IKavanagh/BingChatInFirefox/README.md

 ## Installation

+You can install the add-on from the [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/enable-bing-chat/) website.

+## Debugging

 You can install the add-on by following these steps:

 1. Clone or download this repository to your local machine.